 However, there is another similar site in Germany, which is closer to what Alex is talking about.

-An article in the Smithsonian includes this line, quote, It shares similarities with its famed cousin in Britain, and its builders performed many of the same rituals, though they added a new twist, human sacrifice.
+An article in the Smithsonian includes this line, quote, it shares similarities with its famed cousin in Britain, and its builders perform many of the same rituals, though they added a new twist, human sacrifice.

-The words new twist certainly should get the message across to people who study Stonehenge don't believe that it was used as a human sacrifice site.
+The words new twist certainly should get the message across to people who study that people who study Stonehenge don't believe that it was used as a human sacrifice site.

-Even in the case of the German site, they only say that human sacrifice is a likely scenario, while pointing out that the trauma of the bodies found there could have alternative explanations.
+Even in the case of the German site, they only say that human sacrifice is, quote, a likely scenario.

-And also, the person, the skeleton is of, they would have died in around 600 AD, which is way too late for Stonehenge.
+And also, the person that the skeleton is of, they would have died in around 600 AD, which is way too late for Stonehenge.

 A lot of the beliefs that dumb people like Alex have about Stonehenge come from 17th century historians whose theories about Stonehenge being a druidic temple have been thoroughly debunked.